ayhameed/RAG-Solution/README.md

 Retrieval-Augmented Generation for Question-Answering on PDFs

 ## Overview
-This project leverages Langchain for pipeline, Langchain Vectors, and StreamIt for UI.
+This project provides a Retrieval-Augmented Generation (RAG) based solution for extracting answers from PDF documents.
+It Leverages LangChain for document processing and answer generation pipelines, LangChain Vectors for embedding, and Streamlit for the user interface.

 ## Language
 - Python 3